OllanatytamboOllanatytambo UrubamabaUrubamaba PisacPisac

 After the bridge, there are a number of stone steps leading up towards a fence and essentially the “main road”.
 Climb these steps until you see the main road, and before approaching the road, take the dirt path that veers to the left.

-Again, follow this track the whole way until you arrive to an open field and a number of wooden houses.
+Again, follow this track the whole way until you arrive at an open field and a number of wooden houses.

-On the right hand side of the field are fences guarding what looks like a dam.
+On the right-hand side of the field are fences guarding what looks like a dam.
 Look up and you’ll see the grassy Inca balconies belonging to the Pisac ruins.
-Head towards the terraces by using the track that leads around the back of the fence and continue down the path towards the river.
+Head towards the terraces by using the track that leads around the back of the fence and continues down the path towards the river.

 Whatever top you wish to reach, whether it’s the ruins sitting on top of the mountain to the right, or the ones sitting towards the left (here is the main trail through the ruins to both, so start making your way up the terraces.